BiancaLeitner/task_01_concourse/README.md

 The feature we will be testing is the create-Action of our app (= adding new articles to the blog).

-Start by defining a scenario for this feature's test:
+start by defining a scenario for this feature's test:
 ```ruby
 # 1. Go to root path (there will be a button to add a new article)
 # 2. Click on the "New article" button